Philhawk/practical-promises/README.md

 # Practical Promises

-In this workshop, we'll be covering how use promises for asynchronous control flow by using them to log out poem stanzas.
+In this workshop, we'll be covering how to use promises for asynchronous control flow by using them to log out poem stanzas.

 Follow the exercises in `exercise-one.js` and `exercise-two.js`.
 Each exercise includes a description of its objective as well as an example of a solution using vanilla async callbacks.
 For each exercise, come up with an equivalent solution using promises.